Shift3/qa-team/satelliteS&P.md

 {reference} https://github.com/Shift3/qa-team/issues/98
 4. Points of contact are identified.
 5. Identify any known issues to be ignored or that are outside of scope.
-6. QA Team is given write access to the Github repository.
+6. QA Team is given write access to the GitHub repository.
 7. Credentials are given to the team via **Zoho Vault**.
 (BWTC-QA Chamber)
 8. If QA is billable to the client, such as for time and materials (T&M) projects, PM will add the QA Team to the Tick project.
 9. Add QA to the project’s Slack channel
 Discussions should occur constantly within the “Working” issue, tagging people as necessary.
-10. A timeline for the QA sprints will be established We generally ask for up to 2 weeks
+10. A timeline for the QA sprints will be established We generally ask for about 2 weeks

 ## Sprint Planning Meeting
 1. QA Team meets to review the application, its purpose and the most important functions of the website.
-2. QA Lead sets up project in Proofhub with the following:
+2. QA Lead makes updates to project in Monday.com
-- Timeline
-- Tasks
-- Assignments
-- Notes from kickoff meeting
-3. QA Lead sets up the following in Github repo:
+3. QA Lead sets up the following in GitHub repo:
 - Milestone
 - Labels
 4. QA Lead schedules Post-Sprint meeting.